yeerwen/CADS/README.md

 # CADS
 This is the official pytorch implementation of CADS.
-We will release the code before August 31, 2024.
+We will release the code before Sep.
+15, 2024.